Enigmatis/polaris-united/packages/polaris-graphql-logger/README.md

 #### GraphQLLogger

-This interface defines all of the logging level options that available as a graphql logger.
+This interface defines all of the logging level options that available in the graphql logger.

 #### PolarisGraphQLLogger